codeyab22/Runner-ReadMe-Generator/README.md

 # Tests:
 jest.
-# Link of Repository
+# Link of the Repository
 Here is the repo to my link: https://github.com/codeyab22/Runner-ReadMe-Generator/.

-# Link of Website
+# Link of the Deployed Website
 Here is the deployed website: https://codeyab22.github.io/Runner-ReadMe-Generator/

 # Questions: